Lease Incentives: Accounting Best Practices Under ASC 842

 Lease Incentives Best Practices Summary

 It is common for both finance leases and operating leases to have lease incentives.
 Those lease incentives trigger the leasehold improvement calculation which can be done in excel.
-In our experience, transitioning to ASC 842 and accounting for lease incentives is infinitely easier leveraging lease accounting software.
+In our experience, transitioning to ASC 842 and accounting for lease incentives is infinitely easier by leveraging lease accounting software.